-As with SAP test automation, there are a number of things you should look for in an SAP RPA tool, as these will significantly speed up the setup of your automation flows, as well as make it much easier for you to work with, ultimately giving you a better return on your investment.
+As with testing in SAP with automation, there are a number of things you should look for in an SAP automation tool, as these will significantly speed up the setup of your automation flows, as well as make it much easier for you to work with, ultimately giving you a better return on your investment.

-Given that the right automation tool is used, and a thought-through approach is taken, you can expect to achieve the following results from SAP RPA.
+Given that the right automation tool is used, and a strategic approach is taken, you can expect to achieve the following results with SAP automation:

 Choosing the right tool is crucial to success with SAP automation.
 It can also get you off to a fast and efficient start.

 Learn more about SAP automation in our SAP Automation Guide.
 Download it here:

 According to Deloitte's annual industry report, robotics and automation are considered the top disruptive force and comp...

 Test automation is a key part of becoming agile for software development teams, yet code-based automation solutions act ...

 Test automation and RPA are increasingly used by global businesses to boost productivity, contain costs and minimize ris...